-Healing of a fractured bone is quite a complex process.
+Fracture healing in a broken bone is quite a complex process.

 To understand the process better we need to have an idea about the anatomy of the bone.